ttk2/Humbug/README.md

 - Prevents records from playing in jukeboxes
 - Disabled dying sheep
 - Disables water usage in main world hell biomes
+- Give projectiles a slow debuff on hit

 The 'humbug' console command can be used to get or set any of the configuration file settings while the server is running.
 Also available are 'humbug save' and 'humbug reload'.